HazyResearch/meerkat/docs/source/guide/slicing.rst

         row

     Notice that instead of holding the image in memory, ``row`` holds a :class:`~meerkat.FileCell` object.
     This object knows how to load the image into memory, but stops just short of doing so.
-Later on, when we want to access the image, we can use the :py:method:``~meerkat.FileCell.get()`` method on the cell.
+Later on, when we want to access the image, we can use the :meth:``~meerkat.FileCell.get` method on the cell.
 For example,

     .. ipython:: python

         row["img"].get()

-    Lazy selection is critical .
+    Lazy selection is critical for manipulating and managing DataPanels in Meerkat.
     It is discussed in more detail in the guide on :doc:`lambda`.